orthecreedence/cl-async/future.md

 Futures are at their core, the representation of one value.
 Because of this, I feel that their integration into cl-async is not appropriate.
 Most, if not all, of the asynchronous operations in cl-async are stream-oriented, server oriented, or have no values at all.
-The [http-client](/cl-async/http#http-client) is the only piece that would benefit from using futures, and as such it's a bit weird to use callbacks everywhere but one function, which uses futures.

 Instead, futures are provided as a standard way to build drivers.
 Most drivers provide a request-response interface, which is much more suited to futures.